WorkingMouse/programming-challenge/README.md

 The challenge is to convert an English sentence into Pig Latin.

 - You can choose to complete it in JS, PHP, C# or Java.
-  Choose whichever language you are most comfortable with.
+  Choose whichever language you are most comfortable with (unless you've already been requested to use a different language)
 - It should not take more than 2 hours.

 ## Description